-The DeGroote School of Business is pleased to announce that seven of its researchers have been awarded Insight Grants through the Social Sciences and Humanities Research Council (SSHRC).
-This year, these outstanding researchers from strategic management, health policy, information systems, finance and economics, human resources, and marketing have been awarded a total of $753,634 in new funding to support research and student training across a broad spectrum of societal issues.
+The DeGroote School of Business is pleased to announce that 11 of its researchers have been awarded grants through the Social Sciences and Humanities Research Council (SSHRC).
+This year, these outstanding researchers from strategic management, health policy, information systems, finance and economics, human resources, and marketing have been awarded funding to support research and student training across a broad spectrum of societal issues.

 SSHRC continued investment enables the DeGroote School of Business to assess, disrupt, and design solutions to transform society,” said Khaled Hassanein, Associate Dean, Graduate Studies & Research.
 “It is a testament to the quality of interdisciplinary work, innovation, and thought leadership that our researchers are undertaking to address societal challenges.”

 Congratulations to the lead researchers, co-applicants, collaborators, and students involved in these exciting multidisciplinary and highly collaborative projects!

 Researchers in the DeGroote School of Business attracted 12 awards:

 This project will explore how big data strategies emerge within firms and which of those strategies is most likely to result in performance improvements.